pulibrary/ops-catchall/projects/vsphere_hypervisor.md

  * Get the MAC address of the VM by right click (with the virtual machine highlighted) to edit settings.
 (You may need to ensure `CD/DVD drive 1` is set to *Client Device*) select `Network adapter 1` and expand to get the MAC address
  * Register the [MAC address](http://networkregistration.princeton.edu)
- * Make a PR on the [infrastructure repo](https://github.com/PrincetonUniversityLibrary/infra) to register the new Virtual Machine
+ * If this is a new machine make a PR on the [infrastructure repo](https://github.com/PrincetonUniversityLibrary/infra) to register the new Virtual Machine
  * Power On the Virtual Machine with a right click and select `Power On`
- * Is your new Virtual Machine name will be `yourdns1.princeton.edu` You can now connect to the Virtual Machine with `ssh pulsys@yourdns1.princeton.edu`
+ * If your new Virtual Machine name will be `yourdns1.princeton.edu` You can now connect to the Virtual Machine with `ssh pulsys@yourdns1.princeton.edu`
  * Edit the host name at the following locations
    * substitute the name `lib-vm` on `/etc/hosts` and `/etc/hostname` with `yourdns1`
    * the following perl command will do that: